GenisPicoCordo/my-expenses-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made with React.
+This project it's only for learning purposes.
+It's a Expenses list with a very nice interface.

 ## Available Scripts